Pricey Home Improvements That Might Not Pay Off

-Which home improvement projects might not pay off—and which ones could be smart investments
+Find out which projects might cost more than they're worth—and which ones could be smart investments

 Social media is awash with photos of jaw-droppingly odd home features, from questionable paint colors to toilets in unusual spaces.
 But even conventional renovations and improvements may not appeal to the next owner.

-If you plan to remain in your home for the foreseeable future, you undoubtedly want to have it your way, regardless of the return on investment, aka ROI.
+If you plan to remain in your home for the foreseeable future, you undoubtedly want to have it your way, regardless of the return on investment (ROI).
 But if you’re looking to sell sooner rather than later, you should consider the ROI on the home improvement projects you want to do.

 So, how do you calculate ROI?
 ROI is the net gain from the renovation divided by the cost times 100.
-For instance, if the home project’s net gain is $60,000, and the renovation cost is $50,000, your ROI is 120%.
-Admittedly, though, determining the gain is a complex process that requires the expertise of industry professionals.
+For instance, if the home project’s net gain is $60,000, and the renovation cost is $50,000, your ROI is 120 percent.
+Determining the gain, though, is a complex process that requires the expertise of industry professionals.

 If you want the most bang for your buck, the following improvements may not deliver a big reward.